argoproj/argo-workflows/docs/template-defaults.md

 [template defaults example](examples/template_defaults.yaml)

 ## Configuring `templateDefaults` in Controller level
 Operator can configure the `templateDefaults` in [workflowDefaults](default-workflow-specs.md).
-This `templateDefault` will be applied all workflow which runs on these controller.
+This `templateDefault` will be applied to all the workflow which runs on the controller.

 The following would be specified in the Config Map: